hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/kazarinov/kazarinov_bot.rst

 **Important Notes:**

 * The code assumes the existence of a configuration file (`kazarinov.json`) and the `gs` module (for accessing global configurations and paths).
 These components need to be properly defined in your project for the code to function correctly.
-* The code demonstrates the basic structure and essential functions of the bot.
+* The code demonStartes the basic structure and essential functions of the bot.
 Detailed handling of URL processing (`handle_url`) and the next command (`handle_next_command`) are expected to be defined within the provided `BotHandler` or other classes.
 *  Error handling and more robust input validation are crucial for a production-ready bot.